UncleJerry/Filmroom/README.md

 Thanks to Core Image, you can test these filters by images supported by it.
 Output is available.

-The 2D FFT on Metal API has not been tested yet.
+The 2D FFT on Metal API is under testing, there's still a long journey to correct behavior, due to wrong configuration of Metal.
 But currently it is workable and meet no runtime error.

 ## Comments of This Commit